MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 VAEs are even themselves used to protect classifiers from adversarial attack (Schott et al., 2019; Ghosh et al., 2019)

 All this leads to a natural question: can we fool a VAE?
-This will not be quite the same as attacking a classifier -- after all, we are not considering a class label, as VAEs are an example of unsupervised learning.
+This will not be quite the same as attacking a classifier -- after all, we are not considering a class label, as VAEs are unsupervised models.
-And if so, how can we try to ensure that VAEs are robust to adversarial attacks against them?
 As the fundamental mode of operation of a VAE is that of encoding an input datapoint to a low-dimensional latent space then reconstructing it, fooling a VAE means manipulating the input so that it reconstructs a distorted input to a chosen _target image_.
-Attacks of this nature have already been proposed.
+Attacks of this nature have already been proposed and are quite effective.

+This leads then to the second question: how can we try to ensure that VAEs are robust to adversarial attacks against them?

-But before we describe them, and then our way to help defend against them, we need just a little bit more on the set-up of VAEs.
+But before we describe these attacks, and then our way to help defend against them, we need just a little bit more on the set-up of VAEs.

 #### Quick Recap of VAEs